A Theory of Saving under Risk Preference Dynamics: Asymptotic Properties of Consumption and Saving

 \begin{example}[Optimal savings with {\sc iid} return and discounting] Suppose, as in \cite{benhabib2015wealth}, $\{\beta_{t}\}$ and $\{R_{t}\}$ are {\sc iid} driven by innovation $\{\epsilon_t\}$ with positive lower bounds, and $\{Y_t\}$ has a positive lower bound.
 Without preference shocks, \cite{ma2021theory} show that

 With preference shocks, Theorems~\ref{t:0ampc_thm}--\ref{t:non0_ampc3} imply that the asymptotic MPC is

-Same as in Example~\ref{ex:clas_ops}, the set of parameter values yielding zero asymptotic MPCs is significantly broadened: such outcomes can occur even when $\EE \beta R^{1-\gamma_i} < 1$.
-Moreover, the asymptotic MPC equals one and the optimal consumption function is not concave in wealth at state $\gamma_i$ when $\sum_{\ell=1}^{i} \bar p_{i\ell} = 0$. \end{example}
+As in Example~\ref{ex:clas_ops}, vanishing asymptotic MPCs no longer require the classical condition $\EE \beta R^{1-\gamma}\ge 1$.
+Instead, they emerge whenever agents face a positive probability of becoming less risk averse in the future.
+Similarly, the asymptotic MPC converges to one and the optimal consumption function is not concave in wealth at state $\gamma_i$ when $\sum_{\ell=1}^{i} \bar p_{i\ell} = 0$.
+Therefore, risk preference dynamics become the primary driver of asymptotic saving behavior. \end{example}

+Together, these examples highlight that risk preference dynamics constitute a new and powerful determinant of long-run saving behavior.